 What is variable life insurance?

 Variable life insurance is a type of permanent life insurance.
 Unlike term life insurance, permanent policies are designed to last for the entirety of your life.
-When you pass away, your beneficiary receives the death benefit.
+When you pass away, your beneficiary receives the death benefit, as long as premiums are paid and the terms of the policy are met.
 Variable life insurance also has an adjustable death benefit and premiums, making it one of the more flexible life insurance policies available.

 How does variable life insurance work?

 Variable life insurance includes two components: a life insurance death benefit and a cash value account that is invested in various funds, usually mutual funds.
 The money from your insurance premium is used in a few ways.

 First, the insurance company keeps a portion of the money for account maintenance and fees, and puts some money toward the death benefit.
 The rest of the money goes toward your policy’s cash value, which, in a variable life policy, is essentially an investment account.
 As the policyholder, you can choose how that money is invested.

 As a permanent policy, beneficiaries of a variable life insurance policy will receive a payout when the policyholder dies, as long as the terms of the policy have been met and premiums are paid.
 This payout is known as the death benefit and is the coverage specified within the policy.
 For instance, if you buy a policy for $1,000,000 in coverage, the death benefit will be up to that amount.
 Several factors can impact the exact payout, and it may vary somewhat from the initial coverage amount.
 Insurance agents may be able to help with these numbers if you’re determining how much life insurance coverage you need.